the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

-# Using Figures in _The Turing Way_
+# Using images in _The Turing Way_

-You are welcome to add relevant images and illustrations in the book chapters, however, please ensure that you attribute images fairly and avoid images that are either restricted from reuse or lack reproduction permissions.
+You are welcome to add relevant images/figures and illustrations in the book chapters, however, please ensure that you attribute images fairly and avoid images that are either restricted from reuse or lack reproduction permissions.

 To ensure that, please follow these simple recommendations: